FC Edmonton: Rivalries

 During their time in the North American Soccer League, FC Edmonton's main rivalry was with Ottawa Fury, the only other Canadian team competing in the league when they joined in 2014.
 The meetings between the two sides were named "The Battle of Canada" and occurred in both the league and the Canadian Championship.
 The two teams met every year in the preliminary round over two legs, with the first ever meeting ending in a goalless draw on April 23, 2014.
 A week later, FC Edmonton won 3–1 in the home leg with two goals from Daryl Fordyce and one from Hanson Boakai.
 The first league derby between the two teams took place on May 31, with Ottawa Fury emerging as 1–0 victors after scoring a 90th-minute goal.
 The second meeting on July 13 saw a goalless draw as Ottawa Fury played with ten men for over 30 minutes, before FC Edmonton recorded their first league victory against the Fury with a 2–0 win on October 18.

-In 2011, a friendly rivalry was also formed over the course of the season between FC Edmonton and the NSC Minnesota Stars.
+In 2011, a friendly rivalry was formed over the course of the season between FC Edmonton and the NSC Minnesota Stars.
 In the aftermath of the 2011 Slave Lake wildfire in Alberta, a Minnesota supporters group raised money for affected families.
 This was reciprocated by an Edmonton supporters group who donated to the American Red Cross after a series of tornadoes which affected Minnesota.
 These events formed the rivalry between the teams, and the supporters groups created the Flyover Cup.
 The name was chosen because Edmonton and Minnesota lie in the flight paths of transcontinental flights, but are often passed over by tourists.
-The symbol of the cup is a loon, being an unofficial national bird of Canada and also the state bird of Minnesota.
+The symbol of the cup is a loon, being an unofficial national bird of Canada and the state bird of Minnesota.

 In 2018, the FC Edmonton Academy played provincial rivals the Calgary Foothills FC in two friendly games to help them prepare for their upcoming season.
 The fixtures were also used to gauge Edmonton's interest into a potential return to join the Canadian Premier League.
 The series was suggested by supporters groups from the two clubs and dubbed "Al Classico", inspired by the El Clásico rivalry between Real Madrid and Barcelona.
 The rivalry continued between FC Edmonton and Cavalry FC when the Canadian Premier League began in April 2019.